hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 ### Terraform Enterprise Server

-By utilizing an Auto Scaling Group, a Terraform Enterprise instance automatically recovers in the event of any outage except for the loss of an entire region.
+By utilizing an Auto Scaling Group, a Terraform Enterprise instance can automatically recover in the event of any outage except for the loss of an entire region.

 In the event of a Terraform Enterprise instance failing in a way that AWS can